 See Packaging Indus.
 Group, Inc. v.
 Cheney, 380 Mass.
 609, 615-17 (1980).

-40 .
+43 .
 Reserve Realty Corp. v.
-Cooper, Boston Housing Court, 27243 (Daher, C.J., August 3, 1989).
-Where owner sought to have tenant family declared trespassers under G.L. c.
-139, §19, alleging that police seized 58 grams of cocaine and $4,400 in cash from the son, court allowed family to stay but entered injunction barring the son from the premises.
+Cooper, Boston Housing Court, 27243 (Daher, C.J., Aug.
+3, 1989).
+In Reserve Realty, an owner sought to have a tenant family declared trespassers under G.L. c.
+139, § 19, alleging that police seized 58 grams of cocaine and $4,400 in cash from the son.
 The tenant-father argued that he had no knowledge of his son's activities and that the family should not be penalized.
+The court allowed the family to stay but entered an injunction barring the son from the premises.
 See also Wingate Management Co., Inc. v.
-Pikovsky, Boston Housing Court, 29705 (Daher, C.J., December 28, 1990).
-Where landlord sought injunction to eject family based on drug activity, court issued permanent injunction against husband based on his drug activity but denied injunction against wife on equitable grounds.
-Although court found that wife knew about husband's drug activity, court found that she was not responsible for his illegal activity and was in fear of him.
+Pikovsky, Boston Housing Court, 29705 (Daher, C.J., Dec.
+28, 1990) (court issued permanent injunction against husband based on his drug activity but denied injunction against wife, finding that although she knew about her husband's drug activity, she was not responsible for his illegal activity and was in fear of him).

 44 .
 See New Bedford Housing Authority v.
 Olan, 435 Mass.
 364 (2001), in which the Supreme Judicial Court noted in footnote 8 that there is an "apparent conflict in the provision of [G.L. c.
 139,] § 19 stating that an execution for possession may issue with a preliminary injunction.
 An execution issues after a final judgment, whereas a preliminary injunction is an interlocutory order".